rwbutler/Hyperconnectivity/README.md

 ## Usage

 For an example of how to use Hyperconnectivity, see the sample app in the [Example](./Example) directory.
 The provided example [`UIViewController`](https://github.com/rwbutler/Hyperconnectivity/blob/master/Example/Hyperconnectivity/ViewController.swift) illustrates how the publisher can be used to update your UI.

+## FAQs

+### Does the release of Hyperconnectivity mean that Connectivity will no longer be supported going forwards?

+No, both Connectivity and Hyperconnectivity will be supported in future with improvements in each framework being symbiotic leading to improvement in the other.

 ## Known Issues